linrunner/tlp-doc/settings/processor.rst

 Default when unconfigured: balance_performance (AC), balance_power (BAT)

-Hints:
+Requirements:

+.. rubric:: AMD

+* AMD Zen 2 or newer CPU with kernel 6.3 and `amd-pstate` driver in active mode

+.. rubric:: Intel

-* `HWP.EPP` (hardware-managed P-states): requires kernel 4.10, `intel_pstate`
-  scaling driver and Intel Core i  6th gen. ("Skylake") or newer CPU
+* **HWP.EPP** (hardware-managed P-states): Intel Core i 6th gen. ("Skylake") or newer CPU with kernel 4.10 and `intel_pstate` driver in active mode
-* `EPB`: requires kernel 5.2 (or module msr and x86_energy_perf_policy from linux-tools), `intel_pstate` or `intel_cpufreq` scaling driver and Intel Core i 2nd gen.
+* **EPB**: Intel Core i 2nd gen. (“Sandy Bridge”) or newer CPU with kernel 5.2 and `intel_pstate` driver (or module msr and x86_energy_perf_policy from linux-tools)
-  (“Sandy Bridge”) or newer CPU
-* HWP.EPP and EPB are mutually exclusive: when EPP is available, Intel CPUs will not honor EPB.
+* Note that HWP.EPP and EPB are mutually exclusive.
+When EPP is available, Intel CPUs will not honor EPB.
 Only the matching feature will be applied by TLP and shown by :command:`tlp-stat -p`.

 .. _set-cpu-min-max-perf: